Inpatient Rotations

 Team-Care

-The inpatient services allow for a wide exposure to care for hospitalized patients.
-A broad spectrum of pathology is encountered.
-Selected senior staff are assigned to each house officer team comprised of 1 senior resident, 2-3 interns and 2-3 medical students.
-There are no private practice physicians that supervise residents.
+The inpatient services allow for a wide exposure to care for hospitalized patients, and a broad spectrum of pathology is encountered.
+Selected senior staff are assigned to each house officer team, which comprises one senior resident, two to three interns, and two to three medical students.
+There are no private practice physicians who supervise residents.

-Residents have the majority of responsibility for patient care at Henry Ford Hospital.
-Senior Henry Ford staff are responsible for overall supervision of patient care and teaching during the rotation and teaching rounds are conducted daily.
-Senior staff are available to residents at all times.
+Residents are responsible for most patient care at Henry Ford Hospital.
+Senior Henry Ford staff are responsible for overall supervision of patient care and teaching during the rotation, and teaching rounds are conducted daily.
+Senior staff are always available to residents.
 In addition, we have in-house cardiology and medical ICU fellows available 24 hours a day, along with a rapid-response team consisting of ICU-trained nurses.

-Additional staff to help care for your patient’s needs include on-site pharmacists, on-site case managers, on-site clerks, physical therapist, and nutritionists.
+Additional staff to help care for your patient’s needs include on-site pharmacists, on-site case managers, on-site clerks, physical therapists, and nutritionists.

 Schedule

 All inpatient floors have night float coverage every day of the week.
-Residents typically arrive by 6:30 am and sign out at 4:00 pm on non-admitting days.
-Admitting shifts occur every 4th day and run from 7 am until 8 pm.
-Residents will have 4 weekend days off per 28-day block.
+Residents typically arrive by 6:30 a.m. and sign out at 4:00 p.m. on non-admitting days.
+Admitting shifts occur every fourth day and run from 7 a.m. until 8 p.m.
+Residents will have four weekend days off per 28-day block.

 Procedural Skills